 Are you ready for a room refresh but have more dash than cash?
 You're not alone.
 Our wallets are often less enthusiastic about our aesthetic needs and desires than our hearts, but that doesn't mean you have to forgo it altogether.
 Sometimes all you need is a micro makeover.
 After all, a few simple updates and minor tweaks are all it takes to transform your space from meh to magnificent.
 And it doesn't need to break the bank.

 Interior designer Max Humphrey believes every stylish room only needs three things; books, layers, and art.
 "They're the single most important design accessory there is," he told MyDomaine.
 "Layers because minimal rooms are boring, and art because it adds personality and says something about you that furniture never can.
 And it doesn't have to be expensive art."
-We quizzed Max, along with Krista Schrock and David John Dick, co-founders of DISC Interiors, for more affordable updates you can carry out in snap.
+We quizzed Max, along with Krista Schrock and David John Dick, co-founders of DISC Interiors, for more affordable updates you can carry out in a snap.

 If you're looking for a low-cost upgrade with high impact, Humphrey says to add a bar.
 "There are tons of bar carts out there, new and vintage, or just use the top of a sideboard and some cool trays," he adds.
 "They're fun to style with vintage glassware, monogrammed napkins, and colorful bottles; your friends will love it too."

 Humphrey says moving your furniture away from the wall will really give it that transformative effect on a dime.
 "You can get that designer-y look and create an intimate conversation space by floating everything off the wall," he said.
 "Even just a few inches."
 If you really want to define the space, Humphrey recommends buying an area rug that's big enough to fit all the furniture on.
-You'll be amazed how this simple move makes a massive difference.
+You'll be amazed at how this simple move makes a massive difference.

 But what if your furniture is looking lackluster?
 It's not always convenient to replace these big-ticket items, but Dick and Schrock said you don't have to.
 Just reupholster your existing pieces in new fabrics and textiles to introduce color or pattern in a new way.
 "It can completely re-energize a room," the said.
 "For a recent project in Santa Monica, we took their existing chair from Design Within Reach and selected a textile to update the chair's look and style."
 Voilà!